 Information for Pacific families and communities

-Here are some tips on supporting your children’s learning, with translations available in 10 Pacific languages.
+Here are some tips on supporting your children’s learning, with translations available in ten Pacific languages.

 Families are the source of learning.
-You have everything in your bubble and family, and through community connects to support your children during COVID-19.
+You have everything in your family, and through community connects to support your children during an emergency event.

 Make sure your house is happy and healthy, and you know where to get support that can help you.